-Question Answer/Indicative content Mark Guidance powerful as he was able to restore order and resolve the religious question.
-Answers might consider that Louis XII and Francis I were stronger, they united and began to centralize the state.
-Answers might consider whether Henry II was able to contain the power of the nobility.
-3 'Throughout the period from 1498 to 1610 royal control of the provinces was limited.'
+In challenging the hypothesis in the question, it might be argued that his achievements were destroyed by the Wars of Religion and had to be rebuilt by Henry IV.
+Answers might consider that under Francis religious issues such as Lutheranism and humanism became an issue.
+Answers might consider the achievements of Louis XII, Henry II and Henry IV.
+Answers might consider the extent to which France was a nation state by the time of his death.
+3 'The nobility did more to hinder than help the development of the French nation state in the period from 1498 to 1610.'
 How far do you agree?
-In supporting the hypothesis in the question, it might be argued that provincial nobility had considerable power, as seen during the Wars of Religion.
-Answers might consider the establishment of a 'state within a state' during the Wars of Religion.
-Answers might consider that the Parlements considered they should uphold provincial rights and privileges.
-Answers might consider the role of representative estates in the pays d'etats.
-Answers might consider that provinces defended their customs and traditions and that it was difficult to erode local privileges as the failed pancarte shows.
-In challenging the hypothesis in the question, it might be argued that the creation of new officers, such as gens de finances did much to centralize control.
-Answers might consider that at the start and end of the period kings did increase their control over the provinces.
-25 No set answer is expected At higher levels answers might establish criteria against which to judge To be valid, judgements must be supported by relevant and accurate material.
+In supporting the hypothesis that they hindered the development of the nation state it might be argued that they rebelled throughout the period.
+Answers might consider that they played a considerable role in the Wars of Religion, with some 40% becoming Calvinist.
+Answers might consider that the nobility were responsible for the development of a state within a state during the Wars of Religion.
+Answers might consider the role of the Guise and other Catholic nobles in allying with Spain and the formation of the Catholic League.
+Answers might consider that they were seen as 25 No set answer is expected.
+At higher levels answers might establish criteria against which to judge.
+To be valid, judgements must be supported by relevant and accurate material.
 Knowledge must not be credited in isolation, it should only be credited where it is used as the basis for analysis and evaluation, in line with descriptions in the levels mark scheme.
-Answers might consider that the king could close